Northern Power Station (South Australia): Closure and alternative uses

 The power stations were demolished and the 1068ha site rehabilitated, including saltbush cover over the ash pond.
 Replanting was completed in May 2019, but challenged by drought.
 The site was sold to Cu-River Mining to develop a trans-shipping port for iron ore, grain and other commodities.

+In 2024, Peter Dutton said he intends, if elected, to build one of seven government-owned nuclear power plants on this site, to be operational by 2035–2037.

+A 270 MW / 2,160 MWh battery energy storage system is scheduled for the site by 2026.

 Fly ash playa and health concerns

 With the permanent closure of the Playford and Northern power stations at Port Augusta, dampening flows of water across the adjacent fly ash playa ceased.
 This allowed the fly ash, which contains crystalline silica, to become airborne.
 On several occasions in 2016 and 2017, plumes of the fine grey fly ash powder became visible rising from the power station site and blew into the town of Port Augusta, concerning residents and impacting air quality.

 In February 2017, topsoil application trials were underway and liquid odour suppressant was being applied periodically to the flyash dam.

 Flyash Australia collected, processed and sold flyash from the Northern Power Station.
-The company, which is a joint venture between Boral and Cement Australia Pty.
-Ltd., delivered flyash directly to its customers or via its distribution centre in Regency Park, Adelaide.
+The company, which is a joint venture between Boral and Cement Australia Pty Ltd, delivered flyash directly to its customers or via its distribution centre in Regency Park, Adelaide.
 It now imports flyash to South Australia.